albop/dbe_archive/README.md

 ## Evaluation & Final Examination

-- Data Project
+- Data Projects (x2)
   - group work
   - goals:
     - import some data
     - perform/replicate some econometric work
-    - present result with nice plots
+    - present results with nice plots
   - handled as a Jupyter Notebook (mixes text and code)
   - subjects proposed by myself and other professors
+- Final Exam:
+  - on computer
-- Programming test
+  - test general knowledge of econometrics / machine learning
-  - small coding tasks
+  - test *will* be some programming tasks

 ---